For use with recombinant agents or synthetic nucleic acid molecules.

-This protocol has been developed by the Office of Animal Resources and Environmental Health & Safety for use of recombinant DNA or organisms or synthetic nucleic acids in rodents, when assigned to Animal Biosafety Level 1 (ABSL1) by the Institutional Biosafety Committee (IBC).
+This protocol has been developed by the Office of Animal Resources (OAR) and Environmental Health & Safety (EHS) for use of recombinant/synthetic nucleic acid molecules or recombinant organisms in animals, when assigned to Animal Biosafety Level 1 (ABSL1) by the Institutional Biosafety Committee (IBC)

 Research Staff and Office of Animal Resources (OAR) Personnel

-- Exposed animals transported between the Animal Care facilities and investigator laboratories must be transported in their cage with the filter top securely in place and on a cart with a cloth over the cage.
+- Exposed animals transported between the Animal Care facilities and investigator laboratories must be transported securely in their cage and on a cart, or within an approved animal transport, with a cover over the cage or transport.

 - Barrier housed animals cannot leave the OAR housing facility.
 Following prior approval by OAR veterinary staff, a procedure room within the barrier facility may be used.

-- Animal carcasses/tissues must be double-bagged in plastic bags and staged for disposal by placing the bag(s) in red "biohazard" labeled containers located within the walk-in coolers, refrigerators, or freezers of each animal facility.
+- Animal carcasses/tissues must be double-bagged in plastic biohazard bags and staged for disposal by placing the bag(s) in red biowaste tubs located within the walk-in coolers, refrigerator, or freezers of each animal facility.

 - Access is limited to necessary personnel.